joelnewcomer/eurokera/wp-content/plugins/wp-rollback/readme.txt

 = I rolled my [insert plugin name] back to version X.X and now my site is broken.
 This is your fault. =

 Nope.
 We warned you in **bold** print several times in many places.
 And our plugin delivered exactly what it said it would do.
-May the gods of the Internet pity your broken site's soul.
+May the Gods of the internet pity your broken site's soul.

 = Where is the complete documentation located? =